Monday, April 17, 2017

 During an eyeball to eyeball battle with Manhattan's Zavier Turner (23 points, six assists) Kiss submitted 20 points (8-for-13 FG), 10 boards, and four assists during an 81-72 win.

-Steadily mirroring Kiss' emergence as one of the MAAC's prized freshmen was the stellar play of fellow fearless freshman guard Mikey Dixon.
+Mirroring Kiss' emergence as one of the country's prized freshmen was the quick-hit impact of Mikey Dixon.

-A gifted scorer who also fell through the cracks recruiting-wise, Dixon averaged 16.5 points and generated buzz throughout the country with his scoring acumen.
+A gifted scorer who also fell through the cracks recruiting-wise, fellow freshman Dixon averaged 16.5 points and generated buzz throughout the MAAC and beyond.

 Dixon entertained the idea of playing on a bigger stage late in the season.

-Following the firing of Tom Moore in March and shortly after Baker Dunleavy's recent introduction as Quinnipiac's new head, the 6-foot-2, 162-pound Dixon transferred to St. John's.
+Following the firing of Tom Moore in March and briefly after Baker Dunleavy's recent introduction as Quinnipiac's new head coach, the 6-foot-2, 162-pound Dixon transferred to St. John's.

 The MAAC Rookie of the Year pieced together 10 games of 20+ points this season.